RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 ~~Community Liaison~~

 # listener
-A password-protected ~~account~~ that persists across devices and browser sessions, and used by someone who has completed the training in ~~active listening~~, or a person using such an account.
+A person using a type of ~~account~~ intended for providing ~~emotionsal support,~~ and who has completed the training in ~~active listening.~~ A listener account is password-protected, and it persists across devices and browser sessions.

 # listener quality
 The overall rating of ~~listeners/listener~~, calculated from individual ratings given by ~~guests/guest~~ and ~~members/member~~ during or after ~~chats/chat~~.